 Setting up the Project

-Using HSPEXP+ requires the user to modify the UCI files, EXS file(s), and provide a graph specification file if needed.
+Using HSPEXP+ requires the user to modify the UCI file, EXS file(s), and optionally, provide a graph specification file.

 Setting up UCI and Other Files

 HSPEXP+ requires that the name of the UCI file and output WDM file be less than eight characters.
-The output files from HSPF (WdM and HBN files) should be in the same folder as the uci file.
-Although HSPF does not require separate WDM files for output and input, and there can be as many as four WDM files for each HSPF model, it is recommended to save the output datasets in a different WDM file than the input datasets.
+The output files from HSPF (WDM and HBN files) should be in the same folder as the uci file.
+Although HSPF does not require separate WDM files for output and input (there can be as many as four WDM files for each HSPF model), it is recommended to save the output datasets in a different WDM file than the input datasets.
 When doing hydrologic calibration, the WDM file referred to in the EXS file is used to read the simulated output.
-The echo file from the HSPF run is used to obtain the time stamp of last HSPF run.
+The echo (.ech) file from the HSPF run is used to obtain the time stamp of the most recent HSPF run.

 The user must set up HSPF such that the hydrologic calibration output is generated at each location of interest.
-To generate the hydrologic calibration output at the location of interest, open the UCI file in WINHSPF3.0.
+To generate the hydrologic calibration output at the location of interest, open the UCI file in WinHSPF3.0.
 Open “Output Manager.”

 Click the radio button beside “Hydrology Calibration,” and then click “Add.”
 In the �WinHSPF- Add Output� window, select the output reach of interest.
 Change the BASE WDM DSN, if needed.

 Click “Close” to close the Add Output Window.
-Save the uci file, and run it to populate the data in newly created datasets.
-The newly created datasets should be referred to in the EXS file as described in original HSPEXP manual.
+Save the UCI file, and run it to populate the data in the newly created datasets.
+The newly created datasets should be included in the EXS file as described in the original HSPEXP manual.

-If water balance or nutrient balance reports are requested, then HSPEXP+ requires that the GEN-INFO block should have names of each PERLND, IMPLND, and RCHRES.
-HSPEXP+ uses this information from the GEN-INFO block to group the output.
-If the GEN-INFO block does not have a proper land use description or the name of a RCHRES, output from some reports will not be grouped in a user-friendly fashion.
+If water balance or nutrient balance reports are requested, then HSPEXP+ requires that the GEN-INFO table should have names for each PERLND, IMPLND, and RCHRES.
+HSPEXP+ uses this information from the GEN-INFO table to group the output.
+If the GEN-INFO table does not have a proper land use description or the name of a RCHRES, the output in some of the reports will not be grouped in a user-friendly fashion.

-If nutrient balance reports are required, then the user must name their constituents as follows, and units must be in lbs.
+If nutrient balance reports are required, then the user must name their constituents as follows, and the units must be lbs.

-Ammonia should be named as “NH3+NH4”
+Ammonia should be named “NH3+NH4”

-Nitrate should be named as “NO3”
+Nitrate should be named “NO3”

-Orthophosphorus should be named as “ORTHO P”
+Orthophosphorus should be named “ORTHO P”

-Biological Oxygen Demand should be named as “BOD”
+Biochemical Oxygen Demand should be named “BOD”

 Setting up EXS File(s)

-HSPEXP+ uses the Basin specification file (EXS file, extension *.exs) to obtain information about the calibration site, observed flow dataset, simulated datasets, drainage area, storm periods, error criteria, etc. The format of the EXS file is consistent with what was used in HSPEXP.
+HSPEXP+ uses the Basin Specification File (EXS file, extension *.exs) to obtain information about the calibration site, observed flow dataset, simulated datasets, drainage area, storm periods, error criteria, etc. The format of the EXS file is consistent with that used in HSPEXP.
 To read more about this file, please refer to the HSPEXP manual.
 HSPEXP+ does not have a capability to produce the EXS file.
 Please refer to the HSPEXP manual and/or start with an existing EXS file to make a file for your HSPF model.
 The EXS file can be used for calibration at one to ten separate locations.
-If a user wants to calibrate at more than ten locations, or if the storm dates are different for different locations, the user can provide separate EXS file for each location.
+If a user wants to calibrate at more than ten locations, or if the storm dates are different for different locations, the user can provide a separate EXS file for each location.
 A user may have as many EXS file as needed.

-When used with HSPEXP+, the EXS file can have comments, following the same format of a UCI file.
-Any line with “***” is treated as a comment by HSPEXP+ (unlike its predecessor, HSPEXP).
+When used with HSPEXP+, the EXS file can have comments, following the same format as a UCI file.
+Any line with “***” in the first 80 spaces is treated as a comment by HSPEXP+ (unlike its predecessor, HSPEXP).